Jossdz/lab-ts-koans/readme.md

 In the beginning, you will see all the tests in green.
 This is because only the tests that are passing are un-commented.
 The tests we have to implement are commented out.

-Open the `koans.spec.js` file and uncomment the test assertions.
+Open the `koans.spec.ts` file and uncomment the test assertions.

 Unncommenting those assertions will give you a failing test that you need to make it pass.